digitaltrails/piKam/README.md

 * The way live view is coded may mean you don't get much/any time to review a picture, but you can always scroll the carousel to suspend live view and review past images.
+* On Linux use F1 to get the settings, on Android use your settings key/symbol.